tHeBeStXu/DynamicChainRigTool/README.md

 # Dynamic Joint Chain Rig Tool
 Dynamic Joint Chain Rig Tool for Game (Maya Plug-in)
-This is a rig tool for create dynamic chain by nHair in maya, especially for dynamic tails, hair and etc. ingame engine(Unreal).
+This is a rig tool for create dynamic chain by nHair in maya, especially for dynamic tails, hair and etc. in game engine(Unreal).
 Before using the script, you need to make true that your maya setup is OK for UE4.
 Each dynamic joint chain is seperate and modular, and you can add it to the exsited rig system.